-As the U.S. continues its struggle against the COVID-19 pandemic, staying safe is one of Americans’ top concerns.
-Safety is also essential for getting the economy back on track, as the lower COVID-19 transmission and deaths are in a state, the more that state is able to eliminate restrictions on businesses.
-We’ll only be able to get back to life as normal once most of the population is fully vaccinated against coronavirus, and it will still be a while before we can achieve that.
-The good news is that the U.S. is picking up speed with vaccination, as around 35% of the population has been fully vaccinated against COVID-19 as of May 12.
+As the U.S. continues its efforts to overcome the COVID-19 pandemic, staying safe is one of Americans’ top concerns.
+Safety is also essential for getting the economy back on track, as the lower COVID-19 transmission and deaths are in a state, the fewer restrictions there will be and the more confidence people will have to shop in person.
+While almost all states have fully reopened, we’ll only be able to completely get back to life as normal once most of the population is fully vaccinated against coronavirus.
+The good news is that the U.S. is picking up speed with vaccination, as almost 49% of the population has been fully vaccinated against COVID-19 as of July 21.

 Some states are already safer than others, though, based on how well they have kept the pandemic under control and how much they are vaccinating.
 In order to find out the safest states during the COVID-19 pandemic, WalletHub compared the 50 states and the District of Columbia across five key metrics.
 Our data set includes the rates of COVID-19 transmission, positive testing, hospitalizations and death, as well as the share of the eligible population getting vaccinated.